Army Reserve leaders accused of mishandling assault claims | Federal News Network

 WOODRIDGE, Ill.
-(AP) — Leaders of a U.S. Army Reserve unit that controls thousands of soldiers across the western United States have mishandled at least two sexual assault complaints by not referring them for outside investigation, according to victims, their advocate and documents obtained by The Associated Press.
+(AP) — Leaders of a U.S. Army Reserve unit that controls thousands of soldiers across the western U.S. have mishandled at least two sexual assault complaints by not referring them for outside investigation, according to victims, their advocate and documents obtained by The Associated Press.

 Amy Braley Franck, a civilian victim advocate with the 416th Theater Engineer Command, provided the AP with documents that show the command launched internal investigations into at least two complaints rather than refer them to the Army’s criminal investigation division as required by military policy and federal law.
 In a third case, they placed an alleged victim on a firing range with someone she had accused of sexual harassment, causing her to fear for her safety.

-Commanders also have failed to hold monthly sexual assault management meetings, as required by DOD policy since 2006.
+Commanders also have failed to hold monthly sexual assault management meetings, as required by Defense Department policy since 2006.
 And they ran the company without a sexual assault response coordinator for nearly a year and suspended Braley Franck after she alerted the Army to the internal investigations, she said.

 “I can’t with a clear conscience say, ‘Oh, yeah, report your sexual assault.
 We’ll take care of you,” Braley Franck said.